Wildlife of Cameroon: Flora

+In Cameroon forest cover is around 43% of the total land area, equivalent to 20,340,480 hectares (ha) of forest in 2020, down from 22,500,000 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 20,279,380 hectares (ha) and planted forest covered 61,100 hectares (ha).
+Around 15% of the forest area was found within protected areas, for the year 2015, 100% of the forest area was reported to be under public ownership.

 The evergreen trees found in the rainforests are mahogany, ebony, obeche, dibetu, and sapelli; the trees grow to heights of 200 feet.
 The trees are also covered with mosses, lichens, and other epiphytes.
 In the drier woodlands above the rain forests are the tall grasslands and also some areas covered with mountain bamboo.
 In elevations between 2,400 m and 3,000 m, short grasses are the dominant species, particularly in the region of Mount Cameroon.

 Fauna

 The most endangered species is the Cross River gorilla, a great ape, whose last reported count was 300, spread over 11 scattered sites both in Cameroon and Nigeria.
 For preservation of this species of ape, the Kagwene Gorilla Sanctuary and the Takamanda National Park have been specifically established in Cameroon.
 Elephants migrate between the Lake Chad region in Chad and Cameroon; 300 to 400 elephants are reported to live here.
 In the dense forest areas of the rainforest ecoregion the fauna commonly reported are; red and green monkeys, chimpanzees, mandrills, rodents, bats, and large number of birds like the small sunbirds, giant hawks and eagles.
 Elephants are also reported in small numbers.
 The grassy woodlands have baboons and many species of antelope.